Integrated Eyecare Services – How Optometrists and Ophthalmologists Work Together

 Optometrists are highly trained healthcare professionals who provide primary eye care ranging from vision testing and correction to the diagnosis, treatment, and management of vision changes.
 An optometrist receives a doctor of optometry (OD) degree after completing four years of optometry school, preceded by three or more years of college.
 They are licensed doctors of optometry and, in most cases, perform eye exams and vision tests, prescribe corrective lenses, detect certain eye abnormalities and prescribe medications for certain eye infections and conditions.

-Ophthalmologists, also known as eye specialists, have additional training specific to complex eye disease.
+Ophthalmologists, also known as eye specialists or eye surgeons, have additional training specific to complex eye disease.
 As a medical doctor who has completed college and at least eight years of additional medical training, an ophthalmologist is licensed to practice medicine and perform surgery.
 They often treat more serious eye conditions that may need surgical intervention.
 Many ophthalmologists at Wolfe Eye Clinic are also involved in scientific research and clinical trials to identify causes and treatments for eye diseases and vision disorders.

 Although ophthalmologists are trained to care for all eye problems and conditions, many of them choose to specialize further in a specific area of medical or surgical eye care.
 This person is called a subspecialist.
 He or she usually completes one or two years of additional, more in-depth training called a fellowship in an anatomy or disease area such as glaucoma, retina, cornea, pediatrics, plastic surgery or refractive surgery such as LASIK laser vision correction.
 This added training and knowledge allows the eye specialist to take care of more complex or specific conditions of the eye.
 At Wolfe Eye Clinic, nearly all our eye specialists have additional training in various conditions or parts of the eye to bring the best care possible to each and every patient.